nickglazzard1959/gplot2/README.md

 An L-system is defined by an "axiom string" and a set of "re-writing rules", and, in our case, also a fixed "turning angle".
 The "axiom string" must be set in string register 1 and up to 8 "re-writing rules" can then appear in string registers 2 to 9 (used consecutively).
-The initial line angle is set by storing the angle (in degrees) in numeric register 3.
+The initial line angle is set by storing the angle (in degrees) in numeric register 3, with the X,Y coordinates of the origin of the system in registers 1 and 2.

 The characters allowed ("vocabulary") are: `F A B C D E M X Y + - [ ]` Seven of these are associated with specific actions.
 Any alphabetic character can be substituted with a string by a re-writing